Code-Institute-Submissions/valleyTitans/README.md

 ## Purpose of Website

-The purpose of the website is to provide information about the club players and staff.
+The purpose of the website is to provide information about the club, players, and staff.
 There will be a fixture list and form for users to apply to buy tickets There will also be a fanzone with all the latest news and media the club has to offer.

 ## Technical